 - PACING: When racing, many swimmers will prioritize tempo over distance per stroke, which causes them to take a higher number of shorter strokes on each length.
 This is a very inefficient way to swim and can cause a swimmer to race much slower and fatigue quicker.
-At this session, Elite Clinicians will help participants refine their stroke count and tempo so that they can utilize their strengths to race faster in any distance!
+At this session, Brett Hawke and Tiffany Sudarma will help participants refine their stroke count and tempo so that they can utilize their strengths to race faster in any distance!

-- TRAINING FREESTYLE: Also included in this session is an elite workout designed by your clinicians and the Fitter and Faster Coaching Team.
+- TRAINING FREESTYLE: Also included in this session is an elite workout designed by Brett, Tiffany, and the Fitter and Faster Coaching Team.
 This workout is specifically designed to challenge your swimmer’s freestyle and help identify strengths and weaknesses in their training, which will ultimately transfer into becoming a better racer!

 SEPTEMBER 12: THE CATCH FOR ALL FOUR STROKES

 In this session we are going to be focusing on a very specific part of the pull that is perhaps the most important part of each stroke: THE CATCH!
 Swimmers will learn to set their hand and forearm in the water in a position for them to feel the water and to grab a much water as possible.
 This will allow your swimmer to move further with each stroke.
 When swimmers spend dedicated time working on improving their catch, they make huge strides in increasing their speed and efficiency in each stroke.
 This session focuses on just that.